CekanLucas/webpack/webpack.md

  `npx webpack`, with `src/index.js` as the entry point, it will generate `dist/main.js` as the output

  >The `npx` command, which ships with **Node 8.2/npm 5.2.0 or higher**, runs the webpack binary `./node_modules/.bin/webpack` of the webpack package we installed in the beginning

+ ## webpack config

+ Once you have the `webpack.config.js` file you can use it in the build process

+    webpack --config ./webpack.config.js

+> Note webpack should pick up the config file automatically